wdi-sg/project-1/README.md

 ### Functions

 restart()
-* when game finish, the restart button will be fired.
+* when game finish, the restart button will be called.
 * reset variables and set back to game default.

 randomInPlay()
-* main for playing.
+* main function with playing mechanism.
-* get game timing, random number, get a random combination, set the sequence base on the combination and update the triangle image base on the combination, update the modal.
+* gets game timing, generate random number, get a random combination, set the sequence base on the combination and update the pattern images base on the combination, update the modal.

-checkForWin(inPlay, player)
+checkForWin()
-* check to see if they are all matching and also clear the set interval.
+* check to see if sequence set by game and player sequence are matching and also clear the set interval.
 * base on condition return true or false.